 Mix Bakeshop For a sweet treat, enjoy cupcakes, handcrafted pies, and beautiful cookies, made from scratch with the finest ingredients on site daily.
 Mix’s menu features a broad selection of delicious flavors, including Triple Chocolate and Classic Red Velvet cupcakes, Salted Caramel Apple and Banana Cream pies, and fresh-baked cookies like Chocolate Chip and Frosted Pumpkin, as well as decorated sugar cookies — perfect for any occasion.
 Mix’s staff members are happy to work with you on custom orders.
 Gluten-free and vegan options available.
 Open 10 a.m. – 5:30 p.m.
 Mon., 8:30 a.m. – 5:30 p.m.
 Tues. – Fri., 10 a.m. – 4 p.m.
 Sat.
 1117 California Ave.; 775-329-1748; Mixreno.com; Find Mix Bakeshop Reno on Facebook.

-Monaciello Located in the heart of Midtown, Monaciello is a modern, Italian-inspired eatery serving breakfast, lunch, and dinner in true Italian style, using the finest local and seasonal ingredients possible.
-Created by chef Jacob Gordon, nearly all items are made in house, from the sausages on the breakfast menu to the pastas, the meatballs in the marinara, and the red sauce and dough for our pizzas.
+Monaciello Located in the heart of Midtown, Monaciello is a modern, Italy-inspired eatery serving breakfast, lunch, and dinner in true Italian style, using the finest local and seasonal ingredients possible.
+Created by chef Jacob Gordon, nearly all items are made in house, from the sausages on the breakfast menu to the pastas, the meatballs in the marinara, and the red sauce and dough for Monaciello’s pizzas.
 Dishes are small and ideal for sharing.
 Open 11 a.m. – 9 p.m.
 Mon., Wed. – Thurs., 9 a.m. – 10 p.m.
 Fri. – Sat., 9 a.m. – 9 p.m.
 Sun.
 Closed Tues.
 190 California Ave.; 775-507-7540; Monacielloreno.com; Find Monaciello on Facebook.

 Moo Dang Nestled in the heart of Midtown, Moo Dang serves a wide selection of Thai fare and a selection of more than 20 craft beers.
 Every dish is made to order, so you will find it easy to request vegan and gluten-free options as well as the level of spice.
 Come down and see for yourself today why Moo Dang was voted one of the best Thai restaurants in Reno in 2019!
+Online orders for takeout now available.
 Open 11 a.m. – 9 p.m.
 Tues. – Sat., 3 – 9 p.m.
 Sun.
 Closed Mon.
 1565 S. Virginia St.; 775-420-4267; Thaimoodang.com; Find Moo Dang on Facebook.

 Napa-Sonoma Grocery Co.
 Enjoy delicious food and a full bar at this popular Reno spot that’s now in two locations.
 The restaurant offers a great selection of wines by the glass, as well as locally made gourmet foods, gifts to go, and exceptional prices on bottles of wine.
 Gift baskets can be created for every occasion.
 And book Napa-Sonoma for your special event.
 Open 7 a.m. – 10 p.m. daily for breakfast, lunch, dinner, and appetizers.
 Visit the website for happy hour specials.
 Enjoy live music on Friday nights!
 Don’t miss the bloody mary bar.
 South Reno: Open 8:30 a.m. – 2:30 p.m.
 Sat. – Sun.
 7671 S. Virginia St.; 775-440-1214; Southwest Reno: Open 11 a.m. – 9 p.m.
 Tues. – Sat.
 Plumgate, 550 W. Plumb Lane; 775-826-0595; Napa-sonoma.com; Find Napa Sonoma Grocery Co. on Facebook.